-- Bullying (including cyber bullying) - Racial abuse - Physical abuse, such as hitting, hair-pulling, shaking, biting or other forms of physical harm - Sexual violence and sexual harassment - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party (Harmful sexual behaviour HSB) - > Abuse related to sexual orientation or identity - Sending nude or semi-nude images (consensual & non-consensual) - > Upskirting and initiation/hazing type violence and rituals - Emotional abuse - > Abuse within intimate partner relationships and that they will be supported and kept safe.
+- Bullying (including cyber bullying) - Racial abuse

+- Physical abuse, such as hitting, hair-pulling, shaking, biting or other forms of physical harm - Sexual violence and sexual harassment - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party (Harmful sexual behaviour HSB) - Abuse related to sexual orientation or identity - Sending nude or semi-nude images (consensual & non-consensual) - Upskirting and initiation/hazing type violence and rituals - Emotional abuse - Abuse within intimate partner relationships

+All staff should be able to reassure victims that they are being taken seriously and that they will be supported and kept safe.
 Incidents of child on child abuse must be reported to the DSL, who will refer to the appropriate agencies as required.